Keletso Sifama

-Keletso Sifama (born 1 January 2003) is a South African soccer player currently playing as a midfielder for Kaizer Chiefs.
+Keletso Sifama (born 27 April 2003) is a South African soccer player currently playing as a midfielder for Cape Town Spurs.

 He arrived at Chiefs in 2018, playing in the Gauteng Development League, before being promoted to the Reserve League Team under coach Arthur Zwane’s mentorship at the start of the season.
 He made his senior debut as a substitute coming on in the 86th minute of an exciting thrill-a-minute win over Polokwane City on Saturday, 15 August 2020.

 He became the youngest player to debut at Kaizer Chiefs, breaking Wiseman Meyiwa's record of 17 years, 8 months and 17 days.

+In 2022 he represented South Africa in the 2022 COSAFA Cup as well as a 2022 African Nations Championship qualification against Comoros.
+He scored his first international goal against Madagascar in the COSAFA consolation tournament, the "plate semi final".